deskmatik/deskmatik/README.md

 ### How to build the source code?
 It can be built using Arduino IDE.
 Currently supports ESP8266 boards.
-Please reffer to a ESP8266 documentation https://github.com/esp8266/Arduino
+Please reffer to ESP8266 documentation https://github.com/esp8266/Arduino

 ### Wiring (Flexispot)
 | Flexispot RJ45 PIN | Color  | LAN cable color | Description                                                     |ESP8266 GPIO|